umutbalkan/Processes-IPC-Threads/README.md

 ![Figure](figure.png)

 Let us consider an example for *MV.C*.
 Assume we have a 6x6 matix and a vector of size 6 , as follows.
+Assume there are 2 mappers.
+The matrixfile will be partitioned into 2 split files.
+Split 1 file will have the first 11 lines from matrixfile and split 2 file will have the remaining 12 lines from matrixfile.
+The first mapper will process split 1 file and the second mapper will process split 2 file.
+Reducer will read the intermediate files and will aggregate the values corresponding to the same row numbers, and finally will generate the _resultfile_
 ```
 Matrix M
 X 1 2 3 4 5 6